 When a new handheld game system is released, its initial library of games is usually pretty thin.
 Sony's PS Vita was no exception.
-In 2012, the Vita came out in North America with a price tag of $299 and a selection of about two dozen titles, several of which were ports of older PS2 or PS3 games.
+In 2012, the Vita came out in North America with a price tag of $299 and a selection of about two dozen titles, several of which were ports of older PS2 Console or PS3 games.

 For that reason, some of these titles pass unnoticed.
 There is one PS2-to-Vita port that Vita owners shouldn't miss out on, however.
 Persona 4 Golden is an excellent remake of the extremely popular Atlus RPG Shin Megami Tensei: Persona 4.

 P4 combined rigorous dungeon-crawling gameplay with a social simulation feature in which the main character interacts with his friends during the day.
 The game featured an original and fresh storyline and an excellent localization courtesy of the hardworking translators and voice actors at Atlus USA.

 Story and gameplay

 The hero of Persona 4 is a high school student who has just transferred from the big city to Inaba, a small town in the Japanese countryside.
-Almost immediately after entering town, strange things begin to happen our protagonist.
+Almost immediately after entering town, strange things begin to happen, our protagonist.
 He sees visions of people in mortal peril and has bizarre dreams.
 At his new school, strange rumors circulate about a mysterious TV channel that only comes on at midnight.
 And just a few days after starting school in this new locale, a woman is found dead in town, her body hanging from a television antenna.

-The two styles play into each other, in fact - your social links with your friends and acquaintances in the real world will give you serious advantages when fusing Personas and fighting Shadows.
+The two styles play into each other, in fact - your social links with your friends and acquaintances in the real world will give you serious advantages when fusing Personas and fighting shadows.
 And P4's fresh, original plot and interesting characters produce some genuinely funny and poignant moments.
 This gives the game a weight that far too many modern cookie-cutter RPGs lack.

 Additions and improvements